Kimbridge

 Kimbridge is a small village in Mottisfont civil parish in the Test Valley district of Hampshire, England.
 Its nearest town is Romsey, which lies approximately 4 miles (6.3 km) south-east.
 Originally called "King's Bridge" in Civil War times.
 According to the 2011 census, the population was approximately 144.
-It consists mainly of a Farm Shop and Restaurant ("Annies") and a trout farm.
+It consists mainly of a Cafe / Restaurant, a day ticket fishery and a private Trout fishing club.
 Most of the area is owned and managed by Kimbridge Estates, but there are a small number of private houses - including a large mansion on the water's edge.
 The bridge itself is on some of the best fishing waterway in the country.
 The Test Way long-distance footpath passes through the village, as does the Cardiff-Southampton railway; the nearest railway station is Mottisfont & Dunbridge to the north-west.
 Kimbridge Junction on the so-called Sprat and Winkle Line was located in Kimbridge.